 - as well as thousands of other records for you to see.

 - tithe maps

 Before your visit it may be best to consult the online catalogues to check that what you need is available.
 You are able to copy many of the documents at the Record Office.

 Cornish Studies Library

-To acquire birth, death or marriage certificates from the Registration Service it is helpful if you can provide the district, names and date when the event occurred.
+Birth, death and marriage certificates are available from the Registration Service (RS).
+It is helpful if you can provide the district, names and date when the event occurred.
 The RS will search two years either side of the date supplied.
-For marriage certificates, additional information such as where the parties lived can be very helpful.
-Applications can be made by phone or post (enclose an SAE) and must be accompanied by the fee (cheques payable to Cornwall Council or you can pay by credit/debit card over the phone).
+For marriage certificates information such as where the parties lived is also helpful.
+You can make applications by phone or post (enclose an SAE).
+Applications must include the appropriate fee.
+Please make cheques payable to Cornwall Council.
+Alternatively, you can pay by credit/debit card over the phone.
 Unsuccessful applications will receive a full refund.
-For application forms please visit the Registration Service web pages or contact Certificate Applications (Registration), PO Box 94, Truro TR1 9AZ, Telephone: 0300 1234 181.
+For application forms please visit the Registration Service web pages or contact:

 Certificate Applications (Registration)